Your Guide to Catching Bay Area Rockfish from Shore

 Lead Sinkers, 2 ounces

 Recently, I started using a Texas-rig style approach for fishing my bait, a familiar term if you’ve ever fished for bass before.
 In its simplest form, it’s an egg or bullet sinker like the one I linked above that’s allowed to slide freely on your line, at the end of which you tie on a hook.
-I’ve found that it tends to snag somewhat less, and it’s much easier to maneuver around beneath the water to fishy-looking spots.
-However, it’s much harder for your bait to drift naturally with this style of setup.
+I try to fish it without putting too much tension in my line to try and let the bait drift around naturally.
+I’ve found that it tends to snag somewhat less than a high-low rig, and it’s much easier to maneuver around beneath the water to fishy-looking spots.
 Try it out and get your own thoughts!

 Fishing with Lures